USS George Washington (SSBN-598)

-USS George Washington (SSBN-598) was the United States's first operational ballistic missile submarine.
+USS George Washington (SSBN-598) (Ship, Submersible, Ballistic, Nuclear Powered) was the United States's first operational ballistic missile submarine.
 She was the lead ship of her class of nuclear ballistic missile submarines, was the third United States Navy ship of the name, in honor of Founding Father George Washington (1732–1799), the first president of the United States, and was the first of that name to be purpose-built as a warship.

 Construction and launching

 George Washingtons keel was laid down at Electric Boat Division of General Dynamics, Groton, Connecticut on 1 November 1958.
 The first of her class, she was launched on 9 June 1959 sponsored by Mrs. Ollie Mae Anderson (née Rawlins), wife of US Treasury Secretary and former Secretary of the Navy Robert B. Anderson, and commissioned on 30 December 1959 as SSBN-598 with Commander James B. Osborn in command of the Blue crew and Commander John L. From, Jr. in command of the Gold crew.

 George Washington was originally laid down as the attack submarine USS Scorpion (SSN-589).
 During construction, she was lengthened by the insertion of a 130 ft-long ballistic missile section and renamed George Washington; another submarine under construction at the time received the original name and hull number.
 Inside George Washingtons forward escape hatch, a plaque remained bearing her original name.
 Because the ballistic missile compartment design of George Washington was intended to be reused in later ship classes, the section inserted into George Washington was designed with a deeper test depth rating than the rest of the submarine.